Tag: veterinary medicine

 Do not take advantage of your veterinarian’s good graces.

-In fact, you should always let us know about your financial concerns before we get started.
+In fact, please let us know about your financial concerns before we begin.

 If we know that you have a budget, we will do our best to get as much “bang for your buck.”
-If we feel like one test is more important than the other (even though you need them all to get the best diagnosis), we will suggest that one if we know that you can only afford to do one.
+If we believe that one test is more important than the others (even though you need them all to receive the best diagnosis), we will suggest that one if we know you can only afford to do one.

-If we are looking at expensive medications, we may be able to find something a little more in your price range.
-We may even have some medications that were donated to us, that you may be able to use.
+If we are considering expensive medications, we may be able to find something more affordable within your price range.
+We may even have some medications that were donated to us that you may be able to use.

-We also want you to know that there are no kickbacks for recommending certain food brands.
+We also want to assure you that there are no kickbacks for recommending specific food brands.

-We want to make sure that your pet has a good chance of having a healthy life, so we recommend the brands of food that we see good results with, without having to worry about recalls.
+We want to ensure that your pet has a good chance of leading a healthy life, so we recommend the brands of food that have shown good results, without the worry of recalls.
 If we do sell food, we aren’t making a lot of money off of it.
 We try to pass the savings off to you, so the profit margins on food are pretty slim.

 The same could be said about preventative medicine.

-We recommend heartworm and flea and tick preventative because we see what happens when a patient gets heartworms or dies from a disease that was passed from fleas and ticks.
-In order to keep you buying the medication, we keep a very low-profit margin.
-We just want to make sure that your pet is going to live a long time.
+We recommend heartworm, flea, and tick preventatives because we have seen the consequences of a patient contracting heartworms or succumbing to a disease transmitted by fleas and ticks.
+To encourage you to continue purchasing the medication, we maintain a very low profit margin.
+We just want to ensure that your pet lives a long, healthy life.

 Photo Courtesy of Canva

-Talking about money can be the hardest part of being in veterinary medicine.
+Discussing finances can be the most challenging aspect of being in veterinary medicine.
 We know how tight money is.
 Most of us live paycheck to paycheck.
-Some even have to work more than the recommended forty hours a week or even take another job in order to keep a roof over their head and food on the table.
+Some even have to work more than the recommended forty hours a week or take on another job to keep a roof over their head and food on the table.

 For this reason, please don’t comment that we don’t care about your pet and only worry about the money.
 It is simply not true.
 If we could afford to give everything away, we would!
-We barely make a profit on medications and food.
-We just want to make sure that they get the care that they deserve!
+We barely break even on medications and food.
+We just want to ensure that they receive the care they deserve.

 Instead, let us know if you have concerns about your finances.
 It is much better to know how much you have to spend, then figure out how you are going to pay for it after it is all done.
-We may be able to pick out the most important things, that could still help us get a decent diagnosis.
+We may be able to identify the most important factors that could still help us obtain a decent diagnosis.

-Maybe instead of complaining, you should just thank you.
+Maybe instead of complaining, you should just thank them.
 It goes a long way to making us feel better and allows us to keep going.

 Can’t get enough?
 You can catch up on the rest of the series right here!